 Determining how these changes will affect your own home-buying experience may be tough.
 A financial security advisor with Freedom 55 Financial can introduce you to a London Life credit planning consultant, who can help you find a mortgage tailored to your specific financial situation.

 1 However, you won’t have to pay the extra 2% should you meet the higher qualifying rate.

-2 Eric Alini, “Here’s how much house you’ll be able to buy with the new mortgage stress test Opens in a new website,” Globalnews.ca, Oct.
+2 Eric Alini, “Here’s how much house you’ll be able to buy with the new mortgage stress test Opens a new website in a new window,” Globalnews.ca, Oct.
 17, 2017.

-4 “One last gasp for the Canadian residential market as rule changes cloud 2018 outlook Opens in a new website,” Financial Post, Oct.
+4 “One last gasp for the Canadian residential market as rule changes cloud 2018 outlook Opens a new website in a new window,” Financial Post, Oct.
 27, 2017.

-5 “Toronto home bidding wars so fierce that homebuyers are skipping inspections Opens in a new website,” Financial Post, April 3, 2017.
+5 “Toronto home bidding wars so fierce that homebuyers are skipping inspections Opens a new website in a new window,” Financial Post, April 3, 2017.

-6 Pete Evans, “House prices and debt loads a growing concern, Bank of Canada says Opens in a new website,” CBC.ca, June 8, 2017.
+6 Pete Evans, “House prices and debt loads a growing concern, Bank of Canada says Opens a new website in a new window,” CBC.ca, June 8, 2017.

 7 Armina Ligaya, “OSFI sets new rules for mortgage lending Opens a new website in a new window,” BNN.ca, Oct.
 17, 2017.